evan-gordon/pycritters/README.md

 * Click on critter and display neural structure
 * group UI elements in moveable window
 * Ability to kill from paused menu
+* during training spawn critters away from food
+* allow critters to `see` backwards
+* genes, (speed, distance can see)

 ## Environment